62726164/2fa4me/README.md

 ## Instructions

   * Run 2fa4me on a publicly accessible server.
-  * Use http://server.name.com:3000/mfa as the Twilio webhook voice URL.
+  * Use http://your.server.name.com:3000/mfa as the Twilio webhook voice URL.
   * Set your Twilio number as a MFA callback number.
-  * Adjust the DTMF tones as needed.
+  * Adjust the wait time and DTMF tones as needed.